calimero-project/calimero-server/README.md

 * `<datapoints ref="resources/datapointMap.xml" />` (only applies to subnet emulation, i.e., `type=emulate`): External file to describe the KNX datapoints to be used in the emulated network.
     - `ref`: relative path to XML file

 * `<groupAddressFilter>`: Contains a (possibly empty) list of KNX group addresses, which represents the server group address filter applied to messages for that service container.
 An empty filter list does not filter any messages.
 Only messages with their group address in the filter list will be forwarded.
-If you specify a filter, you probably also want to add the broadcast address `0/0/0`.

 * `<additionalAddresses>`: Contains a (possibly empty) list of KNX individual addresses, which are assigned to KNXnet/IP tunneling connections.
 An individual address has to match the KNX subnet (area, line), otherwise it will not be used!
 If no additional addresses are provided, the service container individual address is used, and the maximum of open tunneling connections at a time is limited to 1.

+* `<timeServer>`: Cyclically transmit date (11.001), time (10.001), or date+time (19.001) information on the subnetwork.
+The date/time datapoints are configured using `<datapoint stateBased="true" ...>` elements.

 ### Configuration Examples for KNX subnets